alteryx/evalml/contributing.md

 #### 3. Submit your Pull Request

 * Once your changes are ready to be submitted, make sure to push your changes to GitHub before creating a pull request.
 Create a pull request, and our continuous integration will run automatically.

+* Be sure to include unit tests for your changes; the unit tests you write will also be run as part of the continuous integration.

+* If your changes alter the following please fix them as well:
+    * Docstrings - if your changes render docstrings invalid
+    * API changes - if you change the API update `docs/source/api_reference.rst`
+    * Documentation - run the documentation notebooks locally to ensure everything is logical and works as intended

 * Update the "Future Release" section of the changelog (`docs/source/changelog.rst`) to include your pull request and add your github username to the list of contributors.
 Add a description of your PR to the subsection that most closely matches your contribution:
     * Enhancements: new features or additions to Featuretools.
     * Fixes: things like bugfixes or adding more descriptive error messages.